How to Hide Eye Bags Naturally

 Makeup Tricks to Cover Up Eye Bags

-While you are “waiting” for the homemade remedies and good habits to show results for eye circles and bags, you can take advantage of makeup tricks to hide these common face problems.
+While you’re “waiting” for the homemade remedies and good habits to show results, you can take advantage of makeup tricks to hide eye bags and dark circles under the eyes.

 Good makeup can do miracles for your skin, don’t forget it.
-You will find a ton of products for eye circles in stores, however they aren’t always food for your skin or will make you seem like you have a face full of makeup.
+You’ll find a ton of products for eye circles in stores.
+However, they aren’t always good for your skin.
+Some can make you seem like you have a face full of makeup.

-Makeup covers a lot but people that have a very pale complexion have a big problem with it because there is never really a tone that matches it.
-If you aren’t a professional in the art of makeup, you may suffer from what is known as the “raccoon effect”.
+Makeup can do wonders, but people who have a very pale complexion can find it difficult to find the right tone to hide eye bags.
+You may suffer from what is known as the “raccoon effect.”
 This is when you have a lighter or darker tone around your eyes.

-You will get coverage that is as opaque as the base underneath your eyes in the same tone and prevent spots in this area.
-In order to prevent the raccoon effect, there are lighter or more sparkly mineral eye shadows to give light and blurred touches, to even out your face.
+You’ll get coverage that is as opaque as the base underneath your eyes in the same tone and prevent spots in this area.
+To prevent the raccoon effect, there are lighter or more sparkly mineral eye shadows to give light and blurred touches, to even out your face.

 If you notice that there is a lighter tone where your eye bags are, you can compensate with a little bit of blush on your cheeks to prevent the focus from being where you don’t want it.
 You can also put more lipstick on, a bright color for example, like red.